Pennsylvania Route 314: Route description

 PA 314 begins at an interchange with PA 940 and Woodland Drive, which reaches old PA 940, in the community of Pocono Summit in Tobyhanna Township.
-Known as Manor Drive, PA 314 heads south through heavily forested areas, turning to the east as it intersects Kalahari Boulevard, which leads southwest to the Kalahari Resort and Convention Center.
+Known as Manor Drive, PA 314 heads south through heavily forested areas, turning to the east as it intersects Kalahari Boulevard, which leads southwest to Kalahari Resorts and Conventions Poconos.
 The route crosses into Pocono Township and continues eastward through the wooded residential community of Pocono Manor.
 The first intersection is with SR 4007, also known as Fairview Avenue.
 The route passes through more dense forests before reaching an intersection with PA 611.
 At this point, PA 314 merges southeast onto PA 611 the two roads become concurrent for a short distance on a four-lane divided highway.
 PA 314 leaves PA 611 by heading eastward on a two-lane undivided road and entering Swiftwater.
 Now known as Lower Swiftwater Road, PA 314 heads into Paradise Township and makes continuous turns through wooded areas with some homes.
 The route turns southeast onto Club House Road, with Lower Swiftwater Road continuing eastward as SR 1004.
 PA 314 crosses back into Pocono Township and enters Meisertown, where it ends at PA 715.